 \subsubsection{Relation to previous work}

-This paper extends and develops the paper~\cite{huot2020correctness} presented at the 23rd International Conference on Foundations of Software Science and Computation Structure (FoSSaCS 2020).
-This version includes numerous elaborations, notably the extension of the definition, semantics and correctness of automatic differentiation methods for computing higher order derivatives (introduced in Section~~\ref{sub:hod}-\ref{sub:hod-ex}) and a novel discussion about derivatives of higher-order functions (Section~~\ref{derivatives-at-higher-types}).
+This paper extends and develops the paper~\cite{huot2020correctness} presented at the 23rd International Conference on Foundations of Software Science and Computation Structures (FoSSaCS 2020).
+This version includes numerous elaborations, notably extensions of the definitions, semantics, and correctness proofs for automatic differentiation methods for computing higher-order derivatives (introduced in Sections~\ref{sub:hod}--\ref{sub:hod-ex}) and a novel discussion of derivatives of higher-order functions (Section~\ref{derivatives-at-higher-types}).